milesprieb/tactile_diffusion_policy/README.md

 ## 🦾 Demo, Training and Eval on a Real Robot
 Make sure your UR5 robot is running and accepting command from its network interface (emergency stop button within reach at all time), your RealSense cameras plugged in to your workstation (tested with `realsense-viewer`).

 Start the demonstration collection script.
 Press "C" to start recording.
-Use SpaceMouse to move the robot.
+Use Spark/Joystick to move the robot.
+The current codebase is setup to be compatible with the joystick and the axis of movement can be modified wihtin the demo script [here](https://github.com/RPM-lab-UMN/rpm_diffusion_policy/blob/1fc17214a7b2d3d4d646cb388aa9e044740e05b9/demo_real_robot.py#L143C103-L143C103).
 Press "S" to stop recording.
 ```console
 (robodiff)[diffusion_policy]$ python demo_real_robot.py -o data/demo_rotate_bottle --robot_ip 192.168.0.102
 ```